MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-dashboard.md

 ## Audience targeting

 By using audience targeting, you can promote cards to specific groups of people.
 This kind of targeting is useful when you want to present information that is especially relevant to a particular group of people.
 For example, you can target cards to a specific department.
+[Learn more about audience targeting](https://support.microsoft.com/office/target-content-to-a-specific-audience-on-a-sharepoint-site-68113d1b-be99-4d4c-a61c-73b087f48a81)

 ### Set the target audiences for a card